lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### All-1 fragment

-In the No-ACK mode, the last SCHC Fragment of an IPv6 datagram SHALL contain a SCHC Fragment header that conforms to the detailed format shown in {{Fig-Last}}.
+In the No-ACK mode, the last SCHC Fragment of a SCHC Packet SHALL contain a SCHC Fragment header that conforms to the detailed format shown in {{Fig-Last}}.

 ~~~~